Cloud data management: A foundational understanding

 Managing data in the cloud is going to look very similar to managing an on-premises data store, with a few extra considerations.
 Many cloud providers will help with some aspects of data management, but a company is ultimately responsible for their own data management.

-- Maintain clean data.
+- Maintain healthy data.
 This is incredibly important, as other data management practices depend upon it.
-Keeping the data “clean” means ensuring that the data entry is accurate and that there are no duplicates or other errors.
+Keeping data healthy means ensuring that it’s valid, complete, and of sufficient quality to produce analytics that decision-makers can feel comfortable relying on for business decisions.

-- Backup the data (often).
-Most cloud providers will automatically run regular backups.
+- Back up the data (often).
+Most cloud software-as-a-services (SaaS) providers will automatically run regular backups.
 If a company is hosting its own cloud, however, make sure the IT department is running regular backups.

 - Don’t forget about data governance.
 An existing data governance policy for on-premises data can be updated for a hybrid or cloud data management architecture.
 Moving data to the cloud, however, often means extra compliance issues need to be considered, so make sure those don’t slip through the cracks.